In this article:

 - Select Marketplace from the top menu in the SecurityScorecard platform.

-- On the Integrate360° Marketplace page, select PagerDuty to access the installation page for the app.
+- On the Marketplace page, start typing PagerDuty in the search box and then select PagerDuty App to go to the installation page.

 - On the PagerDuty page, click Install.

 - During the installation, enter your PagerDuty credentials.